T.J. Hockenson Player Prop Bets for NFL Week 10 | Detroit vs. Pittsburgh 11/14/2021

 Matchup vs. Pittsburgh

-- The 260.6 yards per game the Steelers are allowing through the air makes them the NFL's 15th-ranked pass defense.
+- The Steelers have the NFL's 15th-ranked pass defense this season, giving up 260.6 yards per game through the air.

-- At 1.5 passing TDs conceded per game, the Steelers defense is ranked sixth in the league.
+- At 1.5 passing TDs conceded per game, the Steelers defense is ranked sixth in the NFL.

 Recent Performances